ysantanaf/lanyon/CV.md

 University of Las Palmas de Gran Canaria and IMEDEA.
 *R/V “Hespérides”*.
 Eastern basin of the North Atlantic subtropical gyre.

-Particulate and dissolved organic carbon sampling
+*Particulate and dissolved organic carbon sampling.*
 May 2010 (~10 days).

 > **MOCaustral**